Deepakvrma14/Budget-Tracker/README.md

 first visit the home page via here and from there only https://home-beonbudget.netlify.app/

-To directly viosit my App, click here https://beonbudget.netflify.app/
+To directly visit my App, click here https://beonbudget.netflify.app/

 ## Available Scripts